Herbie Goes to Monte Carlo poster

 The inciting incident occurs at 13 minutes when Herbie falls in love with Giselle, a light blue Lancia race car, during practice runs.
 This romantic subplot disrupts Herbie's focus and introduces Diane, Giselle's driver..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to The Trans-France Race officially begins.
+This reveals the protagonist's commitment to The Trans-France Race officially begins.
 Jim commits to racing despite Herbie's distraction, choosing to trust his car and enter the new world of this high-stakes race., moving from reaction to action.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
 Here, Herbie is captured by the thieves and separated from Jim.
 The car/friend Jim trusted is gone.
 Simultaneously, Jim and team fall behind in the race.
-All seems lost - both the race and Herbie., indicates the protagonist at their lowest point.
+All seems lost - both the race and Herbie., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Herbie escapes and reunites with Jim.
 Jim realizes that trusting and working together (the theme) is what matters.
 They synthesize teamwork with racing skill for final push to Monte Carlo., demonstrating the transformation achieved throughout the journey.